Tesla Powerwall 3 Review

 Performance and Power

-One of the most significant performance gains of the new Powerwall is the impressive 11.5kW continuous power rating (on-grid), which is around 60% higher than the 7kW Powerwall+.
+One of the most significant performance gains of the new Powerwall is the impressive 11.5kW continuous power rating (on-grid), which is around 60% higher than the 7kW Powerwall+ and 120% higher than the Powerwall 2.
 This much power would be overkill for smaller, efficient households.
-However, many modern all-electric homes with solar EV charging require a system with a high power rating, and this is where the extra grunt of the Powerwall 3 is ideal.
+However, many modern all-electric homes with solar EV charging require a high-power system, and this is where the extra grunt of the Powerwall 3 is ideal.
 It's worth noting an EV charger alone can draw from 7kW up to 9kW at full power.
+For larger power requirements, up to 4 Powerwall 3s can be installed in parallel to provide up to 40 kW of inverter capacity with up to 80 kW of solar.
+However, most sites requiring this amount of energy would also have a 3-phase power connection, while the Powerwall 3 is only available in single-phase or split-phase (120/240V in the US).

-One notable limitation is the battery charge power is listed at only 5kW (AC), which means charging a flat battery will take a little under 2.5 hours.
-So, even with the solar maxed out at 20kW, the battery can only be charged at 5kW, meaning excess energy will either be exported or ‘clipped’ during sunny weather when the loads are low.
-This also reinforces the (still-to-be-officially-confirmed) LFP battery chemistry used in the PW3.
-Lithium Ferro Phosphate (LFP) cells do not tolerate rapid charging.
-However, regarding battery lifespan, I would consider this to be a positive, as it is well known that battery degradation rates are reduced at lower charging speeds, meaning longer life.
+One notable limitation is the 5kW battery charge power, meaning charging a flat battery will take almost 2.5 hours.
+So, even with the solar maxed out at 20kW, the battery can only be charged at 5kW, resulting in excess energy being exported or ‘clipped’ during sunny weather when the loads are low.
+Of course, this will not be an issue if you have significant daytime loads or EV charging.
+This also highlights a difference in the LFP battery chemistry used in the PW3.
+Lithium Ferro Phosphate (LFP) cells generally do not tolerate rapid charging, unlike other lithium chemistries like NMC used in the Powerwall 2.
+However, regarding battery lifespan, I would consider this a positive, as it is well known that battery degradation is reduced at lower charging rates, meaning longer life.
+As explained later, LFP cells also last longer, are more thermally stable, and are unlikely to go into thermal runaway (catch fire) even if damaged.

 Peak Power Output